 I hand edit all of the images I take.
 My style is artistic and I treat each image as a standalone piece of art.
 I spend a lot of time assessing the colours in an image, whether it is an image more suitable to black and white, how to draw upon the emotions and connections present and how to use tools such as grain and sharpening effectively.
 That being said, I am not a big “photoshop-er” - I don't add in skies, I don't head-swaps and I don't smooth skin heavily.
 Your images will look authentic and will feel just as the moment felt when I pressed the shutter.

 If you have any specific concerns regarding skin blemishes or anything like that (it happens to the best of us!), please let me know and I will be mindful of it during the editing stage.
 Of course, kids habitually have runny noses and the like, and I can easily remove these blemishes for you.

 19. Tell me about the gear you use

 I am a Canon girl through and through.
-I currently use a Canon 5D mark IV (my third baby) and a Canon 5D mark III.
+I currently use a Canon 5D mark IV (my fourth baby) and a Canon 5D mark III.
 My go-to lenses include a Canon L-series 24-70mm f2.8 and a Canon L-series 35mm f1.4.
 For personal work I also use a Canon f85mm f1.8, a Canon L-Series 135mm f2 and a Lens Baby Velvet 56.